MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/user-driven.md

   - Note: The Intune Connector will perform an on-prem AD join, therefore users do not need on-prem AD-join permission, assuming the Connector is [configured to perform this action](https://docs.microsoft.com/intune/windows-autopilot-hybrid#increase-the-computer-account-limit-in-the-organizational-unit) on the user's behalf.
 - If using Proxy, WPAD Proxy settings option must be enabled and configured.

-**AAD device join**: The hybrid AAD join process uses the system context to perform device AAD join, therefore it is not affected by user based AAD join permission settings.
-In addition, all users are enabled to join devices to AAD by default.
+**Azure AD device join**: The hybrid Azure AD join process uses the system context to perform device Azure AD join, therefore it is not affected by user based Azure AD join permission settings.
+In addition, all users are enabled to join devices to Azure AD by default.

 ### Step by step instructions